ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     | Verification code:
     ~~~

     Notice the **Access denied** line between the two `Keyboard-interactive authentication prompts`.
-No matter that you input the correct TOTP verification code everytime, the server will reject your request.
+No matter that you input the correct TOTP verification code every time, the server will reject your request.
 On the other hand, if you try to connect authenticating with a ssh key pair, you'll see a different message.

     ~~~bash
     Using username "root".